Jazz on the Move 2019 at the Frist

 The Nashville Jazz Workshop, in collaboration with the Frist Art Museum, announces the 13th season of the popular jazz performance and education series, Jazz on the Move.
 Each installment features a lecture and performance highlighting a major figure or period in jazz history.
 Presented by Nashville’s top jazz artist/educators, the series offers audiences world class music as well as an opportunity to learn more about jazz.

 The programs take place on a series of Sunday afternoons.
 All performances are at 3:00 pm in the auditorium at the Frist Art Museum, 919 Broadway, Nashville, TN.
 Performances in the series are free and open to the public.
 Each performance is led by a jazz artist intimately familiar with the jazz great being profiled with an outstanding group of supporting musicians.
 Presentations in this year's series are:

-The Jazz on the Move series is presented with support from Caterpillar Financial Services and Peter and Anne Neff.
+The Jazz on the Move series is presented with support from ArkivJazz, Caterpillar Financial, Peter and Anne Neff, and Adam J. Liff.

 Those attending Jazz on the Move at the Frist will be able to visit the Frist's exhibits free of charge, and will also receive discounted parking.

 The Frist Art Museum is an accredited nonprofit art-exhibition center, with approximately 24,000 square feet of gallery space, dedicated to presenting the finest visual art from local, state and regional artists, as well as major U.S. and international exhibitions.
 It is located at 919 Broadway, Nashville, Tennessee, 37203. www.fristcenter.org.